A Practical Guide to Maslow’s Basic Human Needs for Understanding Motivation

 When you have to pee during a flight, and there are six people in front of you waiting in line to use the lavatory, your physiological needs are threatened.

-If as a child, for example, meals were withheld as a form of punishment, a part of you (a child part) might always be seeking food (even when your body isn’t hungry).
+If, as a child, for example, meals were withheld as a form of punishment, a part of you (a child part) might always be seeking food (even when your body isn’t hungry).
 In this way, psychological trauma in childhood can threaten our basic human needs in adulthood.

-Safety Needs
+2) Safety Needs – Stability

 At its most fundamental level, to meet our safety needs, we need shelter from the elements, clothes to cover our bodies, and some semblance of the familiar.